PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter08/08-edge-side-composition/README.md

 }
 ```

 Change the URLs of the MFs respectively.
-In the sample we refer to `host.docker.internal` to access `localhost` from the Docker container.
+In the sample we refer to `red` to access the `red` Docker container running within the Docker network.

 8. Modify the used ESI tags with SSI, e.g., in the red micro frontend replace